Child Hearing Test

 Rebates

-Health Fund: HiCaps is not available for audiology, thus check with your Health Fund to see if you have ‘Audiology’ cover under your policy.
-Receipt with the clinician’s provider number will be provided to you to claim from your Health Fund.
+Health Fund: HiCaps is not available, thus check with your Health Fund to see if audiology is covered under your policy.
+Receipt with the clinician’s provider number will be provided for you to claim the full cost on your health fund.

 Contents